sstuqtd/editor-framework/docs/packages/create-panels.md

+# Creating Panels

-Panel is the dockable "mini-windows" unit in Editor Framework.
+A `Panel `is a dockable "mini-window" in Editor Framework.
 Each panel contains a panel frame.

 You can define a polymer element as your panel frame, and register it in `package.json`.
 The Editor Framework will dynamically load your polymer element when the panel is opened.

 To define a panel frame, just create a javascript file like this:

 ```javascript
 Editor.Panel.extend({